 Series S509 - Downtown and West End building facades inventory photographs

 Title and statement of responsibility area

 Title statements of responsibility

-- Source of title proper: Title based on the provenance of the fonds.
+- Source of title proper: Title based on contents of series and departmental labelling of photographs.

 Level of description

 Statement of scale (architectural)

 Dates of creation area

 - Vancouver (B.C.).
 Planning Department

 Title proper of publisher's series